 Many people worry about probate court but don’t really know what probate means.
-An experienced Florida probate attorney can explain why it can be a problem and how to avoid it.
+Our experienced Florida probate lawyers can explain why it can be a problem and how to avoid it.
 Unless you have an estate plan that uses trusts, POD, TOD, or joint ownership of assets to avoid probate proceedings, your family must administrator your will or estate through probate.

 The person possessing the will must present it to the appropriate probate court.